Vizzuality/backend-documentation/tech/frameworks/nestjs/setting-up-new-nestjs-projects.md

 `app.setGlobalPrefix('/api/v1');`), this must be set *before* the setup of the OpenAPI documentation, so that this is reflected automatically in the generated OpenAPI output.

+## CORS setup

+Most likely needed in every case.
+See https://docs.nestjs.com/security/cors

+In past projects we have used our own origin handler function, which can be configured via `node-config`, with defaults included in the app's config and instance-specific whitelisted origins configured via environment variables: see the `CorsUtils` module in the Marxan API repository.

+@debt This module should be moved to a self-standing package with common utilities for our NestJS projects.